When a fleet is considering alternative-fuel trucks, the environmental benefits might be top of mind, but likely costs are, too.

 Conversely, because biodiesel and renewable diesel are interchangeable with petroleum diesel, fleets may be able to use existing fueling equipment and have the option to refuel at select truck stops.

-“Biodiesel blends can be used in fleets’ existing and new diesel vehicles without modification, and without the need to purchase costly new alternative fuel vehicles or fueling/charging infrastructure,” Fenwick said.
+“Biodiesel blends can be used in fleets’ existing and new diesel vehicles without modification, and without the need to purchase costly new alternative fuel trucks or fueling/charging infrastructure,” Fenwick said.
 “With proper maintenance, existing trucks, fuel tanks, dispenser pumps, and blending facilities can be used for B-20 and lower biodiesel blends.”

 Fleets leveraging propane autogas have the flexibility of on-site infrastructure, temporary fueling infrastructure, or using mobile fueling when needed.